June Lang

 June Lang (born Winifred June Vlasek, May 5, 1917 – May 16, 2005) was an American film actress.

 Early life

 Born Winifred June Vlasek in Minneapolis, Minnesota, she was the daughter of Edith and Clarence Vlasek, After the family moved to Los Angeles, Lang trained at a school of dance and performed in revues in theaters in Los Angeles.
-She graduated from Beverly Hills High School.
+She graduated from Beverly Hills High School in the summer graduating class of 1933.